 Walkways shall be designed and located to encourage use by pedestrians.
-They shall function as a continuous pedestrian system that encourages people to park once and walk throughout the district.
-The network of walkways within the SAOD shall connect seamlessly with the Rail Trail and with all existing public ways that are contiguous to the SAOD.
+They shall function as a continuous pedestrian system that encourages people to park once and walk throughout Groton Center.
 Walkways along roadways shall be no less than five feet wide, and as appropriate, shall widen to allow enough space for cafes, public seating, landscaping, and spontaneous events such as sidewalk sales and street performances.